 Usually eaten at breakfast or as a brunch option, this dish is less omelette and more scrambled eggs despite its name.
 It is incredibly simple to cook and can be eaten as a lunch or dinner option.
 It is probably the most well-known of all the breakfast-style egg dishes with many cafes and restaurants serving it in Iran.
 I guess you can call it the Iranian version of shahshuka.

 I love tomatoes, from slicing them up and putting them in a sandwich to slow roasting them for hours.
 They are quite perfect and reveal layer upon layer of flavour the more you cook them.
 This dish satisfies my fondness for the perfect red berry as it uses a lot of fresh tomatoes and a healthy dollop or two of tomato purée cooked down to a sweet base for the omelette.
 The tomato to egg ratio is quite high so the resulting texture is creamy and, like so many recipes from this part of the world, comforting.

-Serve this dish with some kind of flatbread, a sprinkle of fresh herbs (coriander, basil or parsley or all of them – whatever takes your fancy) and dill pickles for an authentic experience.
+Serve this dish with some kind of flatbread, a sprinkle of fresh herbs (coriander, basil or parsley or all of them – whatever takes your fancy) and Persian pickled cucumbers for an authentic experience.
 When we have ours as a dinner option we serve it with side of fries or chunky chips which is equally satisfying.

 - 2 tbsp olive oil

 - 1 tsp turmeric